Delivery Hero (ETR:DHER) Given a €53.00 Price Target at UBS Group

-UBS Group set a €53.00 ($61.63) price objective on Delivery Hero (ETR:DHER) in a research note issued to investors on Thursday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+UBS Group set a €53.00 ($61.63) price objective on Delivery Hero (ETR:DHER) in a research note released on Wednesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Delivery Hero SE provides online food ordering and delivery services.
 It operates in 40 countries in Europe, the Middle East, North Africa, Asia, and the Americas.
 The company was founded in 2011 and is headquartered in Berlin, Germany.